“The more distant we are from the unique spark of life in our soul,

 My outer world fit well with how outer worlds where supposed to look and as such, I fooled myself into believing all was well.
 It wasn’t.

-For many the cure to our “inner growing darkness” is ‘over-ing’.
-Over-drinking, over-drugging, over-doing, over-pleasing, over-yesing, over-giving, over-eating, over-committing and even over-exercising.
+For many the cure to our “inner growing darkness” is what I call over-ing.
+Over-drinking, over-drugging, over-doing, over-pleasing, over-yessing, over-giving, over-eating, over-committing and even over-exercising.
 ‘Over-ing’ has become how we numb out, stuff our feelings down and attempt to keep one step ahead of unhappiness.

 In my late thirties, the clouds lowered around me and a deep depression settled in.
 I was lucky.
 I recognized that I was in trouble and got help.
 Help came in the form of an anti-depressant that lifted the clouds, removed my anxiety and gave me a false sense, that all was well.
 It wasn’t.

 On I marched, through a divorce, being a single mom, moving, buying a little home for my son and I, landing a great job, meeting a wonderful man, getting re-married, buying my nutrition store…and every morning with caffeine in hand, I hit the ground running.

 Life was good.
 My outer world, fit well with how outer worlds are supposed to look.

 I juggled a lot of balls, moved fast, kept an organized and tidy home, was a super-involved (albeit distracted) mom, volunteered, smiled and my nutrition store was going gang busters.